xinzhao219/K8S-cluster-deploy-by-kops/cluster-config-dockerfile/README.md

-These scripts are used for creating the docker image for kops manager.
+# These scripts are used for creating the docker image for cluster manager.

 Once you have deploy a kubernetes cluster on AWS using kops, these scrips can help you buid a kops manager docker image,